-Concurrent Real-TimeTM port of the ccuruego software is distributed in RPM format on a CD-ROM.
+Concurrent Real-TimeTM port of the ccuruego software is distributed in RPM format for CentOS and DEB format for Ubuntu OS on a CD-ROM.
 Source for the API library and kernel loadable driver are not included, however, source for example test programs as well as documentation is provided in PDF format.